hrvojep/tf-devstack-tenant/README.md

 `sudo route add 172.24.4.0/24 192.168.1.123`

 This will add the network route with the nexthop of the OpenStack instance.
+This is not persistent through restarts.

+###